 - First Port: provides support to start-up social entrepreneurs and social enterprises

-- Senscot: an independent network aimed at individuals working in frontline social enterprises in Scotland; their sister organisation, The SENs, offers support to geographical and thematic social enterprise networks (SENs)
+- Senscot: an independent network aimed at individuals working in frontline social enterprises in Scotland; they have a Community Food Social Enterprise Network.

 - Chamber of Commerce: there are 21 chamber of commerce across Scotland providing a business-to-business support service; you can arrange for an appointment with a business advisor